VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 > Please note, data delay is inevitable in distributed systems.
 And it is better to account for it instead of ignoring.

-By default, recently written samples to VictoriaMetrics aren't visible for queries for up to 30s (see `-search.latencyOffset` command-line flag at vmselect).
+By default, recently written samples to VictoriaMetrics aren't visible for queries for up to 30s (see `-search.latencyOffset` command-line flag at vmselect, and it can be overridden by adding `latency_offset` to group's params).
 Such delay is needed to eliminate risk of incomplete data on the moment of querying, since metrics collectors won't be able to deliver the data in time.
+To compensate the latency in timestamps for produced evaluation results, `-rule.evalDelay` is also set to 30s by default.
+If you changed the `-search.latencyOffset`(cmd-line flag configured for VictoriaMetrics single-node or vmselect) value and observed a delay in timestamps for produced evaluation results, try changing `-rule.evalDelay` equal to `-search.latencyOffset`.

 ### Alerts state